pyscf/pyscf/README.md

 Known problems
 --------------

+* mkl-2018.0.0-intel_3 from intelpython is gives segfault update to mkl-2018.0.1-intel_4 or superior relaease

 * Error message "Library not loaded: libcint.3.0.dylib" On OS X. libcint.dylib is installed in  pyscf/lib/deps/lib  by default.
 Add "/path/to/pyscf/lib/deps/lib"  to  `DYLD_LIBRARY_PATH`